bncmn/cypress-bot/README.md

 # Refresh the command list (used when adding a new command)
 node update
 ```
-Some commands (usually `/search <...>` commands) may require an API key in order to function.
-Currently, the bot will look for and retrieve these from a file called `keys.json`, which you can create yourself.
 ## Usage
 Currently, the bot supports these commands:
 ### Info